m2spring/ogm-eval/readme.md

 c=children=[]
 ```

-Child are properly persisted, but no longer properly loaded.
+Children are properly persisted, but no longer properly loaded.

 Maybe this is a problem in OGM's metadata?